odino/odino.github.com/source/_posts/2018-09-01-book-review-cloud-native-infrastructure.markdown

 The book is structured extremely well, so it comes out as a very enjoyable read.
-One downside, though, becomes fairly evident a few chapters in: it isn't practical at all, describes few patterns and instead focuses a lot on processes, advises and high-level description of approaches you should follow to embrace CN infrastructure.
+One downside, though, becomes fairly evident a few chapters in: it isn't practical at all, describes few patterns and instead focuses a lot on processes, advices and high-level description of approaches you should follow to embrace CN infrastructure.

 <!-- more -->